art-ml/art-ml/README.md

 tags very similar to html version.
 It can only contain li tags inside.

 ### li
-tag is an item for lists(ul, ol tags). can contain text and tm tags. li tag can have same attributes as tm tag do except 'q' attribute.
+tag is an item for lists(ul, ol tags). can contain text and tm tags. li tag can have same attributes as tm tag do.

     <ul>
         <li b="">hello</li>